diksh04/Portfolio/README.md

 <h3>This is my Portfolio Website which consists of my experience, coding profile, projects and contact me section</h3>

-Technologies used: React + Vite, formspree for email sending
+Technologies used: React + Vite, formspree for email sending.

 Here below, the implementation of my Portfolio website